INDUSTRY SPONSORED SYMPOSIA (ISS)

 As a courtesy to the attendees and to fellow exhibitors, it is important that exhibitors open their exhibits on time each day and staff them throughout the day until the scheduled closing of the Technical Exposition on the last day.
 It is strongly recommended that all exhibitors staff their booths with a minimum of two representatives to ensure adherence to this regulation.

 Exhibitors are encouraged to register in advance.
 There is no charge for the registration of up to 5 exhibitor representatives per 100 square feet contracted.
-Additional representatives may be registered for a fee of $75 each.
 Pre-registration information will be e-mailed to contracted exhibitors at a later date.

 Representatives registered through Exhibitor Registration will be provided with an Exhibitor badge only.
 Any representative desiring an Attendee badge will be required to pay a full PAS meeting registration fee (no exceptions).